Steffy Forrester: Romance

+"one of daytime TV’s hottest couples."
+On August 23, 2024, to mark the four-year anniversary of the pairing's debut, devoted Sinn fans from multiple social media platforms joined forces to arrange for an airplane banner to fly over CBS Television City, bearing the message: "Happy 4 Years of Sinn J&T We Love You ♥️."

+In 2024, Michael Fairman named Finn and Steffy as his "Best Couple" in the "Best and Worst in Soaps 2024" listing.
+Highlighting their dynamic, Fairman writes, "Who doesn’t love the man of your dreams rescuing you from a deranged young woman who locked you up in a cage!
+Team Sinn!"
+Similarly, Soap Opera Digest recognized Steffy and Finn as the "Best Couple" in their "Bold and Beautiful: The Best and Worst of 2024" feature.
+Meanwhile, Soap Opera News gave them an honorary mention for "Best Soap Couple of 2024."

 Accolades

 Wood's performance earned her Daytime Emmy nominations for Outstanding Younger Actress in a Drama Series in 2012 and 2013.
 For the 2012 Daytime Emmy Awards, Wood submitted the scenes in which Steffy is informed of the end of her affair with Bill.
 A 2013 Daytime Confidential poll entitled "Who should win Outstanding Younger Actress?" saw Wood rank ahead of fellow daytime actresses Hunter King (The Young and the Restless), Kristen Alderson and Lindsey Morgan (General Hospital), with readers favoring her as the likely winner of the award.
 For the 2013 Daytime Emmy Awards, Wood submitted the scenes where Steffy surprises Liam by presenting him with signed annulment papers.
 Michael Logan listed Wood as his predicted winner in the Outstanding Younger Actress category for that year, writing: "Wood is startlingly versatile and in supreme command as Steffy hands over the signed annulment papers to her husband Liam.
 There are surprises galore, including a wondrously off-key, Bob Hope-inspired rendition of "Thanks for the Memory," and Wood is at once raw, goofy, sexy. luminous, profound and so very memorable.
 I may be fairly crummy at my Emmy predictions but this I'm dead certain about: Wood is going to be a major star."

 For the 2018 Daytime Emmy Awards, Wood received a nomination for Outstanding Supporting Actress in a Drama Series, yet lost her bid to Camryn Grimes from The Young and the Restless.
 In the following year, Wood ascended and earned a nomination for Outstanding Lead Actress in a Drama Series, becoming the fifth actress overall, to have been nominated in all three drama performer categories.
 At the 2019 Daytime Emmy Awards ceremony, Wood won her first Daytime Emmy in the Lead Actress category.
 Wood went on to win her second Daytime Emmy in the Lead Actress category in 2021.
+For her performances of Steffy surrounding Finn's "death" and then eventual reunion with Finn, Wood garnered her third Emmy in the category.